arpeggito/Microsoft_Azure_Scripts/README.md

 ### Considerations

 - OS Compatibility: The script is designed to run on Windows systems.
 It will not function on non-Windows platforms.

+## PowerShell

+Since the idea is to run this scripts from Intune Scripts and Remediations, the script was also written in PowerShell and can be find in the repository.